My Dog is Losing Muscle…What Now?

 Why Does Muscle Loss Happen?

-Muscle Atrophy typically affects aging dogs and is actually quite common, especially as dogs become less active.
+An old dog losing weight and muscle mass is actually quite common, especially as dogs become less active.
 As dogs get older, the types of nutrients they need changes, and they are no longer able to process protein in the same way they used to.

 Larger breed dogs generally age faster than smaller, which means they are more susceptible to muscle atrophy.
 Certain illnesses and diseases can also cause atrophy of muscles.
 A common one is myositis, which is generally caused by an injury, infection or autoimmune disease.
 Another common cause of muscle atrophy is degenerative myelopathy, which is a disease that will affect your dog’s spinal cord and limbs.